digirights/gdpr-para-ciudadanos/modules/Module 2/_posts/2018-11-4-right-to-access.md

 ---
 title: Right to access
 ---
-# Right to access your data
+# Topic 4: Right to access your data

 &nbsp;

-The controller is required to tell you whether it is processing personal data concerning you.
-You have the right to inspect which of your personal data different controllers are processing.
-Thus, you can also verify the accuracy of the data concerning you.
+You have the right to inspect and rectify the personal data a controller holds on you.
+The controller must provide it to you free of charge at least once per year, as long it’s not unreasonable.

 &nbsp;

-Personal data refers to information by which you can be identified.
-A company, authority or corporation that collects your personal data is called a **controller**.
-The controller is required to provide you with a copy of your personal data processed by it.
-As a rule, the copy is provided free of charge.
-If you request more than one copy, the controller is entitled to charge a fee to cover the costs.

-&nbsp;

-You also have the right to obtain information on the following matters from the controller:
+**You have the right to obtain information on the following matters from the controller:**

 - the source from which your personal data was collected
-- why your personal data is necessary
+- why your personal data is necessary for the intended processing
 - for how long your personal data will be necessary
 - whether your personal data has been disclosed or will be disclosed – and if yes, to whom
 - whether your data has been transferred to outside the EU – and if yes, how has it been protected